edoarad/assemblies/README.md

         ```

     - `associate`
-        Method which takes two assemblies in a certain area and associates them such that
+        takes two assemblies in a certain area and associates them such that
         they fire together.
 Can be called on more than one assembly using `|` in the following manner:

         ```pycon